worryzyy/cf-anytomarkdown/README.md

 ### Beta Stage Notice

-Please note that the Markdown conversion feature is currently in beta.
+Please note that the Markdown conversion feature is currently in beta stage by Cloudflare.
 As a result, the conversion results may not be ideal.
-We encourage you to stay tuned for future updates and improvements.
+We encourage you to stay tuned for future updates and improvements from Cloudflare's official releases.

 ## Troubleshooting